-- Double-parking on Belmont Avenue.
-Illegal parking will result in parking tickets and city fines. - Stopping on the Northside of the street and having the children cross Belmont Avenue to gain access to the school. - Parking in the designated no parking zones in the front or side of the building. - Parking in the designated bus section located in the parking lot. - Parents cannot drive into the lot for pick-up or drop off purposes.
+- Exiting the parking lot through the main gate (adjacent to the security gate) - Double-parking on Belmont Avenue.
+Illegal parking will result in parking tickets and city fines. - Stopping on the Northside of the street and having the children cross Belmont Avenue to gain access to the school. - Parking in the designated no parking zones in the front or side of the building. - Parking in the designated bus section located in the parking lot.